 Uses hashtags to search for and collect public social content within seconds of being posted to networks like Twitter and Facebook.
-Tagboard not only makes it possible to track your event hashtags, or hashtag associated with your event, but it also makes it easy to display the same images and comments live at your event.
+Tagboard not only makes it possible to track your event hashtags, or hashtags associated with your event, but it also makes it easy to display the same images and comments live at your event.

 Everwall is not only a Social Media display wall, it’s also a pretty robust analytics tool.
-Like Tagboard, Everwall also provides comprehensive moderation, customization, sponsorship and advertising options for meetings and events.
+Like Tagboard, Everwall also provides comprehensive moderation, customization, sponsorship, and advertising options for meetings and events.

 What makes Sprinklr so unique is that their social walls are so adaptable.
 Having worked with small restaurants, and even the biggest NFL stadiums, there’s no event they can’t accommodate.

-Eventifier collates all the event related content from various social media streams, it’s similar to the other services on this list but there’s one aspect that makes Eventifier particularly powerful, it helps create FOMO.
+Eventifier collates all the event-related content from various social media streams, it’s similar to the other services on this list but there’s one aspect that makes Eventifier particularly powerful, it helps create FOMO.
 Along with using social content to display social walls, Eventifer makes it easy to collect that content and repurpose it in the future.

 Tint has the ability to display your social posts at live events, but that’s just where they start.
-Tint is all about aggregation and distribution and they go far beyond events.
-Think of it like the air traffic control tower for your Social Media content.
+This tool is all about aggregation and distribution–and they go far beyond events.
+Think of it as the air traffic control tower for your Social Media content.

 You can use Hootfeed as a method to capture questions from the audience in the form of Tweets.
-By asking attendees to submit questions via Twitter, you’re not only helping to build community on twitter, but also, extending the conversation beyond the four walls of your conference room.
+By asking attendees to submit questions via Twitter, you’re not only helping to build community on Twitter, but also, extending the conversation beyond the four walls of your conference room.

 Like Hootfeed, presenters wall makes it possible for attendees to submit questions publicly on a display board alongside the speaker.
 You can choose to moderate the feed manually, or you can leave it up to the audience to vote questions up and down, ensuring that the most popular questions always get answered first.

-Walls.io allows you to collect and showcase the best posts, photos or videos from over 15 different social media platforms, including Facebook, Twitter, Instagram.
+Walls.io allows you to collect and showcase the best posts, photos or videos from over 15 different social media platforms, including Facebook, Twitter, and Instagram.
 Their moderation tools make it easy to avoid abuse and pick the content that’s displayed, while the style editor and customizable CSS ensure that the wall looks great.

 Crowd screen offers something a little different.
 It doesn’t actually aggregate any public content for your social media wall.
 Instead, it uses a proprietary app that allows users to share to your social wall in complete privacy.

 The Wallrus is a pretty straightforward tool to stream social posts live at events.
 It’s unique in that it can also display ads, and curated content alongside live social posts, so you have more control over exactly what’s going on display.
-Pretty nifty right?
+Pretty nifty, right?

-For more event tech tools?
+Still on the hunt for more event tech tools?
 Download our ebook that takes an in-depth look at 73 event technologies that can make you a better event planner, and make your events that much more memorable.